sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 Once your file uploads, you will see a new window pop out that has inspected the header row from your CSV file.
 It will automatically show each column header from your header row.

 {% info %}
 If you have a CSV that contains data you do not wish to upload, you may choose to skip certain column headers.
-All column headers other than "Email" may be skipped by selecting the "Skip Column" checkbox to the right of the column header.
+All column headers other than "Email" may be skipped by selecting the **Skip Column** checkbox to the right of the column header.
 Skipped column headers will not be uploaded and will not appear as custom fields within an individual contact's profile.
 {% endinfo %}

 For each header you can select which custom field to associate to the data in the column.
 If the header matches a custom field name, the two will automatically be connected.
 You can also add a custom field if you need to.